xoopscube/documentation/en/development/xcl-render-system.md

 `Legacy_RenderSystem`

-This document details the Legacy_RenderSystem component in XOOPSCube Legacy, which serves as the rendering engine that processes and displays content through templates.
-It provides compatibility with XOOPS 2 themes and templates while implementing modern rendering practices.
+This document details the `Legacy_RenderSystem` component in XOOPSCube Legacy, which serves as the rendering engine that processes and displays content through templates.
+It provides compatibility with XOOPS v2 themes and templates while implementing modern rendering practices.

 For information about the broader rendering architecture, see Rendering System.
 For theme-specific details, see Theme Architecture.

-## Overview
+## Render System and Template Engine

 The `Legacy_RenderSystem` is responsible for generating HTML output by processing templates through the Smarty template engine.
 It manages various render targets (main content, blocks, themes) and ensures proper variable assignment and template processing.